ReallyCreativeDev/About-me-page-and-more/README.md

 _[I'm sorry but I'm now super busy, If you want to be a maintainer of the project please feel me to contact me!
 You've to be passionate about programming]_

-# PFP web server
+# website looks like discord pfp
-Looks cool
+Looks cool i make it just for fun!

 ### Brief Description
 Just soting that i was woking on for i little and feel free to make it you for you self!